lujiazho/SegDrawer/README.md

 # Colab Tutorial

 Follow this [Colab example](SegDrawer.ipynb), or run on [Colab](https://colab.research.google.com/drive/1PdWCpBgYwiQtvkdTBnW-y2T-s_Fc-2iI?usp=sharing).
-Need to register an ngrok account and copy your token to replace "{your_token}".
+Need to register a ngrok account and copy your token to replace "{your_token}".